 Since search on eBay is largely based on its historical conversion rate, you might be better off wiping your history and starting again in cases where you aren’t ranking well.
 Be careful though, since the history at the top of an eBay listing page should not be confused with the conversion history used to determine its ranking (which is hidden). eBay’s relist functionality can preserve your conversion history while wiping the listing history.

-To conclude: when you have high listing quality, and you can list update many items quickly and easily, you can grow your business more effectively.
+To conclude: when you have high listing quality, and you can update many items quickly and easily, you can grow your business more effectively.
 Vehicle parts and accessories merchant The Green Spark Plug Company uses Volo to manage its listings and variations.
 Here’s the final word from Tom Green of the Green Spark Plug Company: “It’s hard to single out one thing about the platform because it does so much.
 We can list many thousands of items easily and quickly.
 This is really important in our business with there being so many variations.

 To talk more with us about listing quality and other growth levers in your own business, please send us a note here.